 Just to compare this to some other airlines operating the A350-1000:

 - Air Caraibes A350-1000s feature 429 seats in a three cabin layout (business, premium economy, and economy), which is otherwise the world’s highest density A350

-French Bee’s A350-1000 will likely be the world’s lowest cost long haul aircraft in terms of per-seat operating costs.
+French Bee’s A350-1000s are likely the world’s lowest cost long haul aircraft in terms of per-seat operating costs.
 The A350 is incredibly fuel efficient to begin with, and then on top of that no airline has installed as many seats on a twin-engine long haul aircraft (All Nippon Airways has 514 seats on its 777-300s, but those are specifically used for short haul domestic flights).

 Does a plane this dense make sense?

 I’m fascinated by French Bee’s A350-1000, and have a few conflicting thoughts here.
 Historically the long haul, low cost airline business model simply doesn’t work… just ask Norwegian.
 So could this be any different?

 - French Bee’s configuration is materially more efficient than what we’ve seen from other long haul airlines, and the per-seat operating costs here must be wildly low; for example, these planes feature 150 more seats than Norwegian’s 787-9s did

 - At the same time, this efficiency is only worth anything if the airline can consistently fill those seats